Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Excellent, now we have merged the stop geometries into the `geometry_knearest` column of the GeoDataFrames.
 By comparing the values in the `stop_index` column of the GeoDataFrames `k_nearest_1`, `k_nearethe st_2` and `k_nearest_3`, we can see that the values change correctly following the values in `1st_`, `2nd_` and `3rd_nearest_index` column accordingly.
-The geometries stored in the `geometry_knearest` also have different values in all of the GeoDataFrames which is as should.
+The geometries stored in the `geometry_knearest` also have different values in all of the GeoDataFrames which is as expected.
 Now we can create LineString geometries connecting these Point objects to each other which allows us to create a nice map out of our nearest neighbors and thus better understand the data:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}